loopbackio/loopback-next/docs/site/deployment/Deploying_to_ibm_cloud_kubernetes.md

 ## Overview

-This tutorial shows how to deploy a [LoopBack4](http://v4.loopback.io/) application onto [Kubernetes](http://kubernetes.io/) on the [IBM Cloud](http://cloud.ibm.com).
+This tutorial shows how to deploy a [LoopBack 4](https://loopback.io/) application onto [Kubernetes](http://kubernetes.io/) on the [IBM Cloud](http://cloud.ibm.com).